Student Loan Repayment Plans

 COMPARISON

-Since the repayment period will be 25 years, your monthly payments will be less than those under the Standard Plan.
+Since the repayment period is 25 years, monthly payments will be less than those under the Standard Plan.
 You will pay more interest because your loan is on a longer repayment plan.

 Eligible Loans